ardaergin/VBL/markdown_files/granting-or-denying-payment.md

 While your study is running, you are responsible for maintaining an up-to-date list of participants who require payment.
 This list must include each participant’s Sona ID and the amount owed. **Please send this list to the [VBL administration](mailto:vbl@vu.nl) at the end of each week.**

 Once received, we will initiate the payment process with the budget holder and the finance department to ensure that participants are paid on time.
+The budget holder must respond to the payment request email with everyone in CC to approve it.
+During the holiday season, it is the responsibility of the researcher/budget holder to ensure that payment emails are answered.

 - It is essential that you provide this information every week.
 Failure to do so may result in your study being deactivated until the list is submitted.